cymmGithub/1vs1---fighting-game/README.md

 # 1vs1 Fighting Game

-In this project OOP abstraction topics i covered the most was:
+In this project I practiced my OOP abstraction, topics i covered the most was:
 + Classes and instances
 + Inheriting
 + "this" mechanics